ThorstenSuckow/adventofcode23/src/main/java/adventofcode23/day2/README.md

 #### The Solution

-The sum of all vaid Game ids is: 2541
+The sum of all valid Game ids is: 2541

 ### Part Two